c6o/docs/content/welcome/overview.md

 ## CodeZero Features

-Features of a Cluster Operating System
+Key Features of a Cluster Operating System

-* Abstract away computing and storage resources
+* Abstract away computing, networking and storage resources
 * Install, configure, coordinate and uninstall services and apps
 * Provide diagnostic information such as logs, metrics and alerts
 * An easy to use GUI for interacting with applications